palyastronomy/palyastronomy.github.io/README.md

-# Club Website
+# Stargazing Website
-Website for the Paly Astronomy Club
+Website for stargazing